 Often, you may need to have a single tooth or several teeth removed.
 Sometimes teeth are non-restorable (broken, fractured, decayed) and extraction is the only option.
 Periodontal disease can result in bone loss and teeth may become loose or are no longer functional.

 In most cases, the removal of teeth is performed under local or general anesthesia.
 Local anesthesia with laughing gas (nitrous oxide/oxygen analgesia)is an additional option.
 These options, as well as the surgical risks, will be discussed with you before the procedure is performed.
 Once the teeth are removed, the gum may require sutured.
 You will rest under our supervision in the office until you are ready to be taken home.
-Upon discharge, your postoperative kit will include postoperative instructions and perscriptions for pain medication and antibiotics.
+Upon discharge, your postoperative kit will include postoperative instructions and prescriptions if needed.
 If you have any questions, please do not hesitate to call us at (970) 241-2820.

 After Tooth Removal